Xu Qiliang: Biography

-Born in Linqu County, Shandong to a peasant's family, he entered the PLA and its Air Force No. 1 aeronautic preparatory school in 1966, learned piloting, and joined the Chinese Communist Party the following year.
+Born on 29 March 1950 in Linqu County, Shandong, to a peasant's family, Xu entered the PLA and its Air Force No. 1 aeronautic preparatory school in 1966, learned piloting, and joined the Chinese Communist Party the following year.
 Later he transferred to the Air Force No. 8 and No. 5 aeronautic schools.
 He became a pilot after graduation in August 1969.

 Xu was promoted to head of the military division in 1983, and vice army corps commander the next year.
 In 1985, he became chief of staff at the Air Force Shanghai headquarters, and also entered the PLA National Defense University for training.
 He was promoted to corps commander of the PLA Air Force in 1991 and was made a major general.
 In 1993, he became vice chief of staff of the Air Force and studied at the National Defense University again.
 After graduation, he was promoted to chief of staff of the PLA Air Force.
 He was made a lieutenant general in 1996.

 In 1999, Xu became the vice commander and Air Force commander of the Shenyang Military Region, and studied at the National Defense University for the 3rd time in 2001.
 He was elevated to vice chief of staff of the PLA General Staff Department.
-He was made a full general on June 20, 2007, and became the commander of the PLA Air Force in September of that year.
-In October 2012, he was China's first career air force officer promoted to Vice Chairman of the Central Military Commission and was succeeded as Air Force Commander by General Ma Xiaotian.
+He was made a full general on 20 June 2007.
+Xu also became the commander of the PLA Air Force in 2007.
+In 2012, he became China's first career air force officer promoted to Vice Chairman of the Central Military Commission and was succeeded as Air Force Commander by General Ma Xiaotian.